This year, we are offering 5-hour Master Classes and 3-hour Sunday Intensives with world-class professionals in the writing business.

 **Hallie Ephron’s suspense class is SOLD OUT.

 Learn hands-on techniques for making your first short film!
-With director and producer Martin Vavra, you’ll walk through the tools and processes to get your project off the ground from concept to delivery, including online distribution and festival preparation.
+With director and producer Martin Vavra, you’ll discover how to get your project off the ground from concept to delivery.

-Whether a story is set in our world or exists only on the page, the author nevertheless creates a landscape in which the story takes place.
-Join renowned science fiction and fantasy author, Kate Elliott, in this Master Class that explores the real meaning of setting.
+Whether a story is set in our world or exists only on the page, the author nevertheless creates a landscape of place.
+Join renowned science fiction and fantasy author Kate Elliott to explore the real meaning of setting.

 Flash fiction (generally under 1000 words) give you freedom to experiment and play on a small canvas.
 Join authors Jenn Reese and Tina Connolly to discuss great flash fiction and get started on your own mini stories.

 A pitch is part strategy, part writing, and part performance—but above all, it’s storytelling.
-Join veteran pitch instructors David Poulshock and Nancy Froeschle to learn how to develop a written and verbal pitch for your project.
+Join David Poulshock and Nancy Froeschle to learn how to develop a written and verbal pitch for your project.

 Starting strong is the single best way to ensure your readers stay with you through the long arc of your story.
-Join literary agent DongWon Song for an intensive, interactive workshop that will help you craft a powerful opening for your novel.
+Join agent DongWon Song for an interactive workshop on how to craft a powerful opening for your novel.

 Writing believable kid characters is not as easy as thinking back to when you were young.
 Join YA writer Nevin Mays for a look into the practical and creative strategies for shaping authentic young protagonists.

 The criteria that apply to novels and screenplays have been around for decades, but we’re rarely taught how to use them in process.
-Join Larry Brooks, author and creator of Storyfix.com, to learn how practically apply standards to your work.
+Join Larry Brooks to learn how practically apply standards to your work.